Tinder Search Without Registering: A Comprehensive Guide

 Why don’t most usernames show up in Google?

 Tinder profiles aren’t indexed by default, so Google’s crawler skips most of the platform.
 Profiles only appear in search results when the user has enabled public visibility in their account settings and the URL has been shared externally long enough for indexing to complete.
-The platform also blocks crawlers from most profile endpoints through its robots configuration, which explains the low hit rate we saw when testing the site:tinder.com operator across a sample of known usernames.
+The platform also blocks crawlers from most profile endpoints through its robots configuration, which explains the low hit rate the site:tinder.com operator returns across most usernames.

 Is it legal to search a Tinder profile without registering?